youhgo/WFAPP/readme.md

 Therefore, it is **ABSOLUTLY NOT** recommended to expose the API or Web UI to the internet.

 ### Working on :
-- Ingest disk copy (VMDK, E01 etc) using only plaso and [**MaximumPlasoParser**](https://github.com/Xbloro/maximumPlasoTimelineParser)
+- ELK Connector's results are OK, need to test to send data directly from wapp worker to ELK.
-- ELK (currently the ingest is ~fine with 0.01% of failed, but the results are not indexed the way i want)
+- Same with Splunk
-- TimeSketch : Not a lot to do as TS is already configured for plaso.
-Just setup.
+- Do a module for Linux UAC

 ## 🧐 What is WAPP?